hazellef-hub/wedding_cost_data_mlregression/README.md

 This project applies **machine learning fundamentals** to predict wedding costs using a fully custom implementation of **linear regression with gradient descent** (built from scratch using only NumPy).

-It is part of my AI/ML learning journey, where I build foundational algorithms manually to deeply understand how models learn before transitioning to more advanced architectures (neural networks, transformers, MCP agents, and knowledge graphs).
+It is part of my AI/ML learning journey, where I build foundational algorithms manually to deeply understand how models learn before transitioning to more advanced architectures.

 ---